 Continuing down the stack, the replication protocol module contains the specific logic of the replication protocol.
 It handles conflict detection, and receives and propagates transactions to the group.

 The final two layers of the Group Replication plugin architecture are the Group Communication System (GCS) API, and an implementation of a Paxos-based group communication engine.
 The GCS API is a high level API that abstracts the properties required to build a replicated state machine (see Section 17.1, “Group Replication Background”).
 It therefore decouples the implementation of the messaging layer from the remaining upper layers of the plugin.
-The group communication engine handles communications with the members of the replication group (shown at the bottom of the figure).
+The group communication engine handles communications with the members of the replication group.